The SRC Drama Program has an academic curriculum that

 includes acting courses as well as drama-oriented classes for humanities and

-performance opportunities with planned productions in both fall and spring
+performance opportunities are available with planned productions in both fall and spring

-grants (scholarships) to recognize and reward the work of talented
+grants (scholarships) recognize and reward the work of talented

 Photo credit: Larry Eskridge/Canton Daily Ledger.

-The Spring 2015 show is a contemporary comedy, The Nerd by Larry
+The Spring 2015 show was a contemporary comedy, The Nerd by Larry

 Shue.
-Willum Cubbert, a frustrated architect, welcomes into his home the
+Willum Cubbert, a frustrated architect, welcomed into his home the

 man who saved his life in Vietnam, Rick Steadman.
-But Rick turns out to be more than a handful,
+But Rick turned out to be more than a handful,

-a “nerd” who is so annoying that Willum is soon looking for (very funny) ways
+a “nerd” who is so annoying that Willum was soon looking for (very funny) ways

 to get Rick out of his life.

 The SRC Drama Program has produced graduates who have gone onto careers in